vphantom/pyritephp-example/DEVELOPERS.md

 Most templates except `lib` and `layout.html` can call `title()` to prepend a section to the page's title, which will be used in `layout.html`.

+A built-in router at URL `/page/` maps to templates in `templates/pages/` (with sanitized file names).
+This gives you flexibility to create any page you want, while benefitting from Twig templating.
+Also, in a multilingual setup, you are free to give pages different file names across languages, yielding user-friendly URLs.

-A single template file is mandatory: `layout.html` which is divided into three blocks:
+A single template file is mandatory: `layout.html` which is divided into two blocks:

 ### head